 Pedestrian Walkways or Paths Sites will provide designated pedestrian walkways or paths wherever there is regular interaction with heavy equipment and pedestrians.
 Pedestrian crossings will be provided where pedestrians need to regularly cross roads.
 Crossings must be well signed for both pedestrians and equipment.
 Adequate lighting will be provided where pedestrian walkways or paths exist.
 Where possible a pedestrian crossing light (traffic signal) shall be provided.
-Ground Crews (leaching, surveyors, cable crew) All ground personnel shall wear PPE required for the area as well as a high visibility reflective vest. , When there are ground personnel that will be working on or near mine roads, a pre-task risk evaluation must be conducted to identify critical controls that will be implemented to separate these individuals from interaction with heavy mobile equipment.
+Ground Crews (leaching, surveyors, cable crew) All ground personnel shall wear PPE required for the area as well as a high visibility and reflective vest or reflective clothing.
+This clothing needs to be highly visible both day and night.
+When there are ground personnel that will be working on or near mine roads, a pre-task risk evaluation must be conducted to identify critical controls that will be implemented to separate these individuals from interaction with heavy mobile equipment.
 Berms and safe distance requirements are potential controls.
-Warning devices shall be utilized to communicate the presence of ground crews such as: signs, lights and radio announcement by Dispatch.
+Warning devices shall be utilized to communicate the presence of ground crews such as: signs, lights, radio announcement by Dispatch or Control Room.
 Flaggers or Spotters Flaggers or spotters shall be provided with a vehicle or shack.
 A radio must be provided for communications.
-A high visibility reflective vest will also be required.
-Shops When moving large equipment in and out of the shop, spotters shall be utilized.
-Emergency Protocol Each site shall evaluate and establish emergency procedures for heavy equipment incidents.
-These procedures shall include safe retrieval of personnel and traffic management protocol.
+A high visibility and reflective vest or reflective clothing will also be required.
+Shops When moving large equipment in and out of the shop, spotters will be utilized.